godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 Creating a single scene and adding nodes into it might work for small projects, but as a project grows in size and complexity, the number of nodes can quickly become unmanageable.
-To address this, Godot allows a project to be separated into any number scenes.
-This provides you with a powerful tool to organize the different components of your game.
+To address this, Godot allows a project to be separated into any number of scenes.
+This provides you with a powerful tool that helps you organize the different components of your game.

 In :ref:`doc_scenes_and_nodes` you learned that a scene is a collection of nodes organized in a tree structure, with a single node as the tree root.